Nikandroyxa/Portfolio/010_League of Legends Data Engineering & Analytics Pipeline/README.md

 ## 📊 **Project Overview**

-This project aimed to develop a comprehensive **data pipeline and Machine Learning solution** to predict win/loss outcomes in League of Legends matches using personal gameplay data.
+This project aimed to develop a comprehensive **Data Pipeline and Machine Learning solution** to predict win/loss outcomes in League of Legends matches using personal gameplay data.
 The primary goal was to gain hands-on experience with **Data Engineering (API integration, data collection)** and **Data Science (exploratory analysis, feature engineering, predictive modeling)**.

 Using the **Riot Games API**, we collected 460 Katarina matches from 1,000 total games in the CLASSIC queue (EUW server).
 The project demonstrates end-to-end ML workflow: from API data extraction and cleaning, through exploratory data analysis (EDA), to building and evaluating multiple classification models.
 The best model achieved **94.57% accuracy** with an **AUC of 0.986**, successfully identifying the key factors that determine victory.